 Dear Parent / Carers,

 Thank you for finding out more about Pupil Premium.
 If your child is currently eligible for Pupil Premium Funding, I would like to take this opportunity to explain how the funding the school receives for your child is used.
-The school also has a Pupil Premium Strategy, which can be found in the link above.
+The school also has a Pupil Premium Strategy, which can be found in the link below, this outlines our rationale for ensuring all children's needs are met across the school and the steps we take to ensure that children receiving Pupil Premium Funding make good progress both academically and personally.
 If you wish to request a copy, please let the School Office know.
-This outlines the steps that the school takes to ensure that children receiving Pupil Premium Funding make good progress both academically and personally.

 Money received for Pupil Premium is not ring-fenced for each child.
 It is used to invest in resources and learning programmes, which are delivered to whole classes as part of the ‘High Quality First Teaching’ approach.
 This ensures that all children receive an excellent education.
 This will in turn support your child in making progress.